Head End Power Products

 Phone: (503) 231-4808, Fax: (503) 230-0572, E-mail

-Head End Power is a system of electrical power distribution on a passenger train in which a power source in a central location on the train (usually a locomotive or a generator car) generates all the electricity for "hotel" power (non-traction, or non-motive power uses) needed by the train.
+[Jump to HEP Products]Head-End Power is a system of electrical power distribution on a passenger train in which a power source in a central location on the train (usually a locomotive or a generator car) generates all the electricity for "hotel" power (non-traction, or non-motive power uses) needed by the train.
 Virtually all modern passenger trains have their electrical needs met in this fashion.
-The acronym HEP is in common usage.
+Even some DMU and EMU cars are equipped with HEP in some form to allow one car to provide power to other cars in the event of an equipment failure.
+The acronym HEP is in common usage throughout North America.

 Providing power on a passenger train requires some careful design for electrical distribution: